DarrelBumika/DarrelBumika/README.md

 # Hello there!
-I'm Ashilpa Darrel Bumika or usually called ad Darrel 👋
+I'm Ashilpa Darrel Bumika or usually called as Darrel 👋
 ## About me:
 - 🔭 I’m currently studying at Yogyakarta State University in IT major
 - 📫 How to reach me: ashilpa.darrel@gmail.com